Tuning bimolecular chemical reactions by electric fields

 While the electric-field-induced resonances can greatly enhance the reaction cross section, the excess vibrational energy of the LiF($v=1,j=0$) reactants can also be converted into translational energy via non-reactive collisions leading to vibrational relaxation.
 To explore the possibility of controlling the relative efficiency of these competing pathways, we plot in Fig.~4 the electric field dependence of the ratio of cross sections for vibrational relaxation and reactive scattering.
 At low fields, the branching ratio varies insignificantly, and vibrational relaxation remains as efficient as it is at zero field.
 Near the electric field-induced resonance, however, the branching ratio drops to 4 before raising back to 10.

 The electric field dependence of the LiF$(v=0,j')$ product distribution following vibrational relaxation in LiF$(v=1,j=0)$ + H collisions is plotted in the inset of Fig.~4 as a function of $j'$.
 We observe strong variation of the distributions even at low electric fields.
 A moderate field of 40~kV/cm broadens the distribution significantly, populating higher $j'$-states.
 We attribute this effect to the field-induced hybridization of LiF rotational states in the $v=0$ manifold, which modifies the anisotropic part of the LiF-H interaction potential and changes the relative populations of final rotational states.
 At the resonance B, the rotational distribution becomes extremely broad and multimodal.
-We note that while near-resonant rovibrational energy transfer in LiF($v=1,j=0$)~+~H collisions is forbidden at low-to-moderate electric fields, it becomes allowed at $E=125$~kV/cm, signalling a profound change in the mechanism of rovibrational energy transfer near electric field-induced scattering resonances \cite{BalaVR}.
+While transitions to high-$j$ states are suppressed at low-to-moderate electric fields, they become allowed at $E=125$~kV/cm, signalling a profound change in the mechanism of rovibrational energy transfer near electric field-induced scattering resonances.
+This mechanism is different from that explored in previous work on near-resonant energy transfer in cold collisions \cite{BalaVR} as the energy gaps between the rovibrational levels of the reactants and products remain large ($>$20~cm$^{-1}$) in the range of electric fields explored in this work.